-Section 2.
-Premium Overtime.

-Premium overtime, which is defined to mean payment of one and one-half times the employee's regular, straight-time, hourly rate, shall be paid to regular full-time and part-time employees for work performed in excess of a normally scheduled eight (8) hour day or forty (40) hour week, except that Cafeteria workers shall be paid premium overtime after thirty-five (35) hours in a week.

-There shall be no duplication or pyramiding of premium overtime under the provisions of this Agreement.

-Notwithstanding the provisions of this Article, no premium overtime shall be paid for hours worked that are less than eight in any one day or forty (40) in any one week except for Refuse Collection Crews whose schedule is set forth in Section 3 hereof.

-For the purpose of this Section "hours worked" shall include only hours actually worked and hours for which the employee is on approved paid leave other than sick leave or workers' compensation/injury leave.

-Section 3.
-Refuse Department.

-- a.
-The basic work day for Refuse Department Crews shall be on an incentive basis and shall be the time required to complete the route assigned for the day, to include washing and routine maintenance of departmental equipment, and during the period November 1 through April 1, plow hooking and chaining. - b.
+- overtime for work performed in excess of a normally scheduled seven (7) hour day or thirty-five (35) hours in a week. - ¶86 There shall be no duplication or pyramiding of premium overtime under the provisions of this Agreement. - Notwithstanding the provisions of this Article, no premium overtime shall be paid for hours worked that are less than eight in any one day or forty (40) in any one week except for Cafeteria workers who work a thirty-five (35) hour work week or Refuse Collection Crews whose schedule is set forth in Section 3 hereof. - ¶88 For the purpose of this Section "hours worked" shall include only hours actually worked and hours for which the employee is on approved paid leave other than sick leave or workers' compensation/injury leave. - ¶89 Section 3.
+Refuse Department. - ¶90 a.
+The basic work day for Refuse Department Crews shall be on an incentive basis and shall be the time required to complete the route assigned for the day, to include washing and routine maintenance of departmental equipment, and during the period November 1 through April 1, plow hooking and chaining. - 91 b.
 A refuse employee arriving between twenty (20) and sixty (60) minutes after start time will be permitted to work but paid only for his actual hours worked and shall not be eligible for incentive pay.
-A refuse employee who fails to report to work within sixty (60) minutes of start time will be considered absent without leave and will not be paid for the day. - c.
-For the duration of this Agreement, the following provisions shall apply:

-The size (roster) of the Refuse Collection crews, the number of routes, and the place of pickup (front yard, back yard, side yard, or curbside or some combination thereof)

-shall be determined by the City.
+A refuse employee who fails to report to work within sixty (60) minutes of start time will be considered absent without leave and will not be paid for the day. - ¶92 c.
+For the duration of this Agreement, the following provisions shall apply: - The size (roster) of the Refuse Collection crews, the number of routes, and the place of pickup (front yard, back yard, side yard, or curbside or some combination thereof) shall be determined by the City.
 The Refuse Collection crews will be paid on a basis of five (5) day, forty (40) hour week (it being understood that the work day is the incentive system alluded to in Sections 3(a) and 3(b) hereof).
 In any given workweek, Monday through Friday shall be the regularly scheduled workdays for Refuse Department crews.
-In the event there is a holiday or postponement of refuse collection due to inclement weather, the City has the right to adjust the work schedule to include Saturday as a regular work day.

-It is agreed that if the refuse collection process must be accomplished on a Saturday because of a snowstorm or inclement weather then payment for that Saturday work shall be based upon the premium overtime rate of time and one-half pay for the number of hours worked with a minimum of twelve (12) hours pay.

-The Union agrees that recycling material and bagged grass and leaves which result from normal lawn mowing of the Spring, Summer and early Fall shall be picked up as part of the regular recycling program, provided proper receptacles are placed in front of the property by the property owner.
+In the event there is a holiday or postponement of refuse collection due to inclement weather, the City has the right to adjust the work schedule to include Saturday as a regular work day. - It is agreed that if the refuse collection process must be accomplished on a Saturday because of a snowstorm or inclement weather then payment for that Saturday work shall be based upon the premium overtime rate of time and one-half pay for the number of hours worked with a minimum of twelve (12) hours pay. - The Union agrees that recycling material and bagged grass and leaves which result from normal lawn mowing of the Spring, Summer and early Fall shall be picked up as part of the regular recycling program, provided proper receptacles are placed in front of the property by the property owner.